Audit: Marijuana-rich Oregon must prep for US legalization - KESQ

 Secretary of State Shemia Fagan recused herself from the audit because she is a paid consultant of an affiliate of marijuana retail chain La Mota, said spokesman Ben Morris.

-La Mota’s co-owner has hosted fundraisers for top Democratic Oregon politicians, including Fagan, while allegedly owing $1.7 million in unpaid bills and more in state and federal taxes, according to Willamette Week, a Portland newspaper.
+La Mota’s co-owner has hosted fundraisers for top Democratic Oregon politicians, including Fagan, while the co-owner, her partner and their business allegedly owe $1.7 million in unpaid bills and more in state and federal taxes, according to Willamette Week, a Portland newspaper.

 Morris denied Fagan’s outside work represented a conflict of interest and said Oregon Government Ethics Commission guidelines specifically allow public officials to maintain private employment.